JozefJarosciak/xgpu/readme.md

-# XENBLOCKS - Effortless GPU Mining

 Easily set up a GPU mining server for XENBLOCKS mining.
 A single line of code installs all dependencies and executes GPU mining.
 Here's how you get started:

+# XENBLOCKS - Effortless GPU Mining on VAST.AI
 1. **VAST.AI Mining - vast.ai (verified)**:
    - First, clone this repository to your own public repository.
    - Navigate to your repo, open `vast.sh` (depending on where you mine or vast4.sh or vast8.sh, depending on number of GPUs) and replace the existing address with your own: